djthorpe/remotes/README.md

 Please see the [LICENSE](https://github.com/djthorpe/remotes/blob/master/LICENSE) file for how to redistribute in source or binary form.
-Ultimately you should credit the authors as per paragraph four of that license.
+Ultimately you should credit the authors on redistribution as per paragraph four of that license.

 ## Feedback